stuffmatic/tilecam/README.md

 ![Tilecam example](readme_images/tiles.jpg)

+To see Tilecam in action, [check out this tutorial video](https://vimeo.com/50302862).

 # Installing

 Download the latest version from [the releases page](https://github.com/stuffmatic/tilecam/releases).
 Make sure you download the file called `tilecam.py` attached to the release.